oleeskild/digitalgardendocs/src/site/notes/Advanced/Note Specific Settings.md

 ---

 ## Title
 If you want to use a custom page title instead of the name of your note, you can use the "title" attribute in frontmatter.
-This will then be used as the page title for the note.
+This allows you to use characters that are not allowed to use in filenames.
+(Ex: ":", "/", "|")

 ```
 ---